learnbyexample/practice_python_projects/practice_python_projects.md

 Modify the scripts such that these additional features are also implemented.

-* If the output is of `float` data type, apply `.2f` precision by default.
-This should be overridden if a value is passed along with `-f` option.
+* If the output is of the `float` data type, apply `.2f` precision by default.
+This should be overridden if a value is passed along with the `-f` option.
 Also, add a new option `-F` to turn off the default `.2f` precision.

     ```bash
     $ pc '4 / 3'